 Thank you for your interest in MoBI and patience while we examined all options and came to the decision to postpone the 4th International MoBI Conference until Summer 2021.
 It will be at the same place and same days...only one year later.

 All authors of submitted and accepted abstracts will be guaranteed a spot at the 2021 conference (and of course will have a chance to update or completely re-do their submission).
-We'll be announcing the abstract reviews and acceptance by the end of the month as originally planned.
+We'll be announcing the abstract reviews and acceptance as originally planned.